dyrdadev/first-person-controller-for-unity/README.md

 If you want to learn UniRx to extend the controller or use it for other components, I recommend you the tutorial series ["ReactiveX and Unity3D"](https://ornithoptergames.com/reactiverx-in-unity3d-part-1/) by Tyler Coles.
 Also check out the official material of [UniRx](https://github.com/neuecc/UniRx) and [ReactiveX](http://reactivex.io/).

-## Unity's new Input System
+## Input System Package

-The project includes player input and uses Unity's new [Input System](https://docs.unity3d.com/2020.2/Documentation/Manual/com.unity.inputsystem.html).
-The new system replaces the classic input system in ```UnityEngine.Input```.
+The project includes player input and uses Unity's new [Input System Package](https://docs.unity3d.com/2020.2/Documentation/Manual/com.unity.inputsystem.html).
+The new system replaces the classic input system with the Input Manager in ```UnityEngine.Input```.
 On import, Unity asks you if your project should be updated to the new Input System.
-If need the ```UnityEngine.Input``` input system, you can set the "Active Input Handling" option in the Player settings (Project Settings -> Player -> Other Settings) to ```Both```.
+If you need the ```UnityEngine.Input``` input system, you can set the "Active Input Handling" option in the Player settings (Project Settings -> Player -> Other Settings) to ```Both```.
+Then you can use the new Input System Package System and the old Input Manager with the ```UnityEngine.Input``` class.

 If you do not want to switch to the new input system, you can implement your own ```FirstPersonControllerInput``` class that uses the input system of your choice.